hallorant/bigmit/model1usb/README.md

 * Wire at least 22 gauge (to carry DC power).
 Silicone is recommended.
 For the cable I use parallel red-black wire.
 Inside the computer it doesn't matter.
-  Do not use wire-wrap guage wire for this modification!
+  Do not use wire-wrap guage wire for any part of this modification!

-* Eight MCM4517P15 (16K) or MCM6665BP20 (64K used as 16K) memory chips.
-Search
+* **(OPTION GOOD)** Eight MCM4517P15 (16K) or MCM6665BP20 (64K used as 16K)
-  AliExpress or eBay for deals (or reach out to sellers like Mav).
-Note the mod can be done with the original 4116 memory but it is far more complex and needs a boost-buck transformer like my [CoCo2 modification to use USB power](https://github.com/hallorant/bigmit/tree/master/coco2usb).
-I have not fully documented keeping the 4116 memory in the computer, but I do sketch how to do it below (not recommended).
+  memory chips.
+Search AliExpress or eBay for deals (or reach out to sellers like Mav).
 Memory is socketed (thank goodness) so this is easy to install.
 Ensure what you buy is in a 16-pin DIP package.
 Also if you upgraded a CoCo 2 from 16K to 64K, the 16K memory you took out is 4517 memory (and will work).
+Further, if you have done the Rosser 64K memory-in-the-keyboard you are all set.
+Rosser's modification already converted your memory to 6665 chips which only require 5V.

-* (optional) 2 14-pin DIP sockets and a 14-pin DIP 7 position switch.
-I'll show
-  this below, however, you can just use a short wire.
+* **(OPTION GOOD)** A 14-pin DIP socket and a 14-pin DIP 7 position switch.
+I'll show this below, however, you can just use a short wire if you wish.

-*NOTE:* If you have done the Rosser 64k-in-the-keyboard modification to your Model 1 this conversion is greatly simplified.
-The 6555 memory you used is fine.
-One could consider doing Rosser's modification prior to this one.
-I have found Rosser's modification to be very helpful to keep an expansion interface (which you pull the memory out of once you do Rosser's modification) stable.
-I did this with one of my prototype machines, the other used 4517 (16K) memory.
+* **(OPTION BAD)** A DC to DC converter 12V/-12V.
+I used [this one](https://www.ebay.com/itm/124193492824), pick +-12V no pins.

 What tools do you need